jesusaurus/BridgeServer2-infra/README.md

 ## Initialize a new stack
+1. Create common infrastructure.
+Run `sceptre launch-env common`

-1. Deploy the infrastructure to AWS.
-Run `sceptre launch-stack develop bridgeserver2`
+2. Deploy the infrastructure to AWS.
+Run `sceptre launch-env develop`

-The above should create the infrastructure required for BridgeServer2, it does not actually deploy the app it only installs and configures the required AWS infrastructure for it.
-The AWS appilcation health check is enabled therefore the EB environment will start in an error state since the app has not been deployed.
-The environment status should turn green once the app is successfully deployed.
+The above will only install and configure the required AWS infrastructure.
+AWS automatically deploys a sample app.
+You will need to deploy the app as a separate step.

-2. Check for additional bootstrapping steps in [BridgeServer2 repo](https://github.com/Sage-Bionetworks/BridgeServer2).
+3. Check for additional bootstrapping steps in [BridgeServer2 repo](https://github.com/Sage-Bionetworks/BridgeServer2).

-3. Once the infrastructure for BridgeServer2 app has been setup you can deploy the app file to the stack.
+4. Once the infrastructure for BridgeServer2 app has been setup you can deploy the app file to the stack.

 ## Continuous Integration